OFN

 The Wells Fargo Diverse Community Capital program is helping LISC to energize a range of minority and women-owned small businesses in the Los Angeles area, while also informing the CDFI’s national efforts to support a wide range of entrepreneurs who are creating quality jobs in local communities.

-Tags: Disaster Relief, Entrepreneur of Color, Green Finance, Small Business, Wells Fargo Diverse Community Capital, Women-owned Business
+Tags: Black-Owned Business, Disaster Relief, Entrepreneur of Color, Green or Climate Finance, Small Business, Wells Fargo Diverse Community Capital, Women-Owned Business

 Share post to Facebook